-The Contracts department provides administrative and contract oversight of services and deliverables.
+The Contracts department provides oversight of contract deliverables.
+The NDCS department is responsible for oversight and review of deliverables specific to service delivery.
 Deliverables are defined and outlined in the master contract between DCF and CFBHN, and in the subcontracts between CFBHN and NSPs.